 Only certain types of misconduct will keep you from getting veterans disability benefits.

-How to Apply for Veterans Disability Benefits
+How to Apply for VA Disability Benefits

 Disability compensation benefits are available to veterans who suffer from a disease or injury that was caused or worsened by their military service.